Anne of Austria: Regent of France

 In January 1648, while acting as regent, Anne received a request on behalf of artists who were affiliated with the crown or aristocracy.
-The artists, led by painter Charles Le Brun, wanted independence from the monopoly control of the guild, which fined the artists or seized their work.
+The artists, led by painter Charles Le Brun, wanted independence from the monopoly control of the guild of San-Luc, which fined the artists or seized their work.
 The painters and sculptors petitioned Louis XIV and the Queen Regent to form a new organization.
 They wanted to found an academy that would be for the visual arts what Académie Française was for French literature; this was to become the Académie Royale.